VR-REU: Research Experience for Undergraduates in Immersive 3D Visualization

 The VR-REU program in immersive visualization and virtual/augmented/mixed reality (VR/AR/MR) involved 10 students per summer directly in multidisciplinary research projects.
 Participants were provided training in immersive 3D visualization tools and technologies.
 The objective of the program is to inspire participating students to consider STEM as a career path and pursue STEM careers at the graduate level, and specifically target participation of women and underrepresented groups.
 The program identified research collaborators with immersive visualization needs and assign each student to a REU team.
 Each REU team consisted of a research mentor and a REU student.
 The mentoring team includes members not just from CS but also from diverse backgrounds including film and media, journalism and biological sciences.
 Participants gained hands-on experience doing creative VR/AR/MR and 3D Visualization projects.
 Students participated in mentored research projects in data driven research areas, including scientific visualization and visual analytics.
 Some of the planned research projects include: VR for aiding students with learning disabilities, MicroRNA (Ribonucleic Acid) as a regulator for cell lineage plasticity, immersive remote telepresence, sonifying the microbiome, and visualization of deep learning model architecture.
 This experience included excursions and social events.
 In addition to the exposure to cutting edge research, students selected to participate received a travel stipend for one round trip to and from New York City, a housing allowance, a weekly stipend ($600 per week) to cover living expenses and access to research faculty and VR/AR/MR resources to help facilitate their success in the program.

 Funding was available for 10 undergraduate students in Summer 2022.
-All applications submitted before the priority application deadline of February 18, 2022 were fully considered.
-Applications are closed for the Summer 2022 program.
+There were 135 applications and all applications submitted before the priority application deadline of February 18, 2022 were fully considered.
 For the summer of 2022, the VR-REU program was held in person at CUNY – Hunter College.
-Selected REU participants were expected to adhere to CUNY’s COVID-19 guidance and mandates.

 REU Participants 2022